konnov/cyclic-buffer-challenge/README.md

 *For professional consulting, verification reports, or adaptation of these methods, see [konnov.phd][] and [protocols-made-fun.com][].*

+## The Challenge

+The challenge is to find a bug in a simple cyclic buffer implementation.
+The buffer has a fixed size (e.g., 10, 100) and supports two operations: `write` and `read` (or `put` and `get`).
+The bug is that the buffer does not correctly handle the case when the buffer is full and a `write` operation is performed.
+In this case, the buffer should either overwrite the oldest data or reject the `write` operation, but the buggy implementation allows overwriting without proper checks, leading to data loss.

 ## Approaches

+We leverage different tools and techniques to find this bug, including model checking, fuzzing, property-based testing, and random simulation.

 | Directory | Tool/Framework | Approach | Details |
 |-----------|---------------|----------|---------|